kiramclean/notes/talks/software_for_the_internet.md

 **Erlang** → also language, has own VM ("The BEAM")

-^ Elixir compiles to Erlang byte code and runs on the Erlang VM (the BEAM).
-Erlang is a functional language developed in the 80s by Ericsson for use in the telecom industry.
+^ - Elixir compiles to Erlang byte code and runs on the Erlang VM (the BEAM).
+- Erlang is a functional language developed in the 80s by Ericsson for use in the telecom industry

-^ Also lots of companies use Erlang for parts of their apps, like Heroku, WhatsApp, RabbitMQ.
+- Also lots of companies use Erlang for parts of their apps, like Heroku, WhatsApp, RabbitMQ.

 ![inline, 60%](elixir.png) ![inline, 90%](erlang.png) ![inline, 20%](phoenix.png)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---